-Graduate Assistants at The University of Alabama receive a Full Tuition Waiver (up to $22,500 for in-state and $36,500 for out-of-state) and a monthly stipend of $1,135.
+Graduate Assistants at The University of Alabama receive a Full Tuition Waiver and a monthly stipend.
 During their appointment, all continuing education, state and national athletic training association dues are covered by The Sports Medicine Department.
 All Staff and Graduate Assistants are covered under The University of Alabama's Professional Liability Insurance.

 Expectations and Duties

 Graduate Assistants are responsible for the prevention, immediate care and rehabilitation of injuries occurring to their assigned team over their two year appointment.
 Other responsibilities include, but are not limited to: Proficiency in Injury Zone, supervision of Athletic Training Students as a Clinical Instructor, opening duties and communication with parents, physicians, coaches, other medical personnel and The Director of Sports Medicine.

 As a Sports Medicine Staff, we continue to strive for excellence in our field.
 Our Graduate Assistant's are given opportunity to be hands on with their respective team, continue their Athletic Training education with monthly Graduate Assistant Workshops consisting of evidence based research and clinical skills, and work towards a Master's Degree tailored to their interests in Sports Medicine.